 The protests caused the collapse of the global bitcoin hashrate to 168.2 EH/s.
 Large mining pools that use ASICs in Kazakhstan were also affected.
 This sped up and made more large-scale the migration of miners to Russia, the USA, and Europe.

-The authorities rather quickly suppressed the protests and turned on the Internet, but it did not make the operations easier for the remaining miners.
+The authorities rather quickly suppressed the protests and turned on the Internet, but it didn’t make the operations easier for the remaining miners.
 On 8 February, President Kassym-Jomart Tokayev ordered the introduction of the final version of the draft law on the regulation of the mining industry by April.
 The Parliament developed it in the summer of 2021, prescribing the mechanisms of taxation and licencing.
 By 15 March, energy workers must come up with a list of legal entities and individuals engaged in mining, while tax authorities must find out how these entities and individuals pay taxes and buy equipment.

 Thus, the government decided to restore order and legalise mining.
 According to the president, it is necessary to gradually increase miners’ taxes, as their incomes increase.
 One can only wonder whether the remaining miners will want to legally mine cryptocurrencies in such conditions…